eoscafe/eos-debug/README.md

 # EOS Debug: Debugging for EOS Testnets

 EOS Debug is a guide for EOS developers who want to download, build, and experiment with the EOS.IO software on community testnets.
 The work is a collaborative project between [EOS Cafe / Calgary](http://eos.cafe) and [HKEOS](http://www.hkeos.com/).
+We hope that these manuals will make it easier for developers in the community to get set up, and understand the EOS.IO software better.
+Any feedback and suggestions are welcome!

 ### Disclaimer